0x1hue/DockerNode/README.md

 docker compose version
 ```

-Optionally, make the [convenience script](./dev # "Acts as a docker compose shortcut so we don't have to type long commands every time") runnable:
+Optionally, make the [convenience shell script](./dev "Acts as a docker compose shortcut so we don't have to type long commands every time") runnable:

 ```sh
 chmod +x ./dev